lvsl-deactivated/sdn_nfv_business_plan/sdn_nfv_startup_plan.md

 Joining these organisation will be an important strategic move.
 The opportunity is to have direct access to industry leaders.

+According to the survey conducted by OpenDaylight [3].
+The majority of operators and enterprises plan to deploy SDN & NFV based networks solution in the next two years.
+Also majority of enterprises and operators interested in Open Source based solutions delivered and deployed by commercial distributors.
+It's clear from that survey that Warehouse-scale networking follow the Cloud revolution: leverage economies of scale, commodity hardware and virtualisation.

+In the span of five to ten years, enterprises still will need commercial providers who will adopt and extends Open Source solutions for particular customer's needs.
+Hence the business will be relevant.

 ## Legal and Regulatory Best Practices ##

 The company is structures as a Private Limited Company which provide Protection of limited liability and easy to attract new people by providing shares in the business.